 There are MANY reasons I oppose this bad health care law.

 First, Obamacare centralizes government control over YOUR health care, and it is leading to restricted choices for residents all across Collin County.
+From 2016 to 2017, the number of health insurers offering plans for Collin County residents dropped from 8 to 3, with only 2 insurers returning in 2017.
 While Obamacare was passed with the promise that “if you like your health care plan, you can keep it,” this has turned out to be untrue – just like Republicans warned.
 Millions of Americans have since lost access to their health insurance plan and doctors.
 What’s worse is that families are facing higher premiums and higher out-of-pocket costs.

 That brings me to the second reason I oppose Obamacare – for a majority of Americans, it is anything but affordable.
 In fact, it’s raising costs.
 Did you know that there are 22 new taxes in Obamacare, which will cost taxpayers over a trillion dollars?
 Over half of those taxes will impact an estimated 73 million taxpayers earning less than $200,000.
 Many of these taxes will also be passed on to consumers through higher health care costs and insurance premiums.
 The nonpartisan Congressional Budget Office predicted that insurance premiums for individuals buying health coverage on their own will increase by $2,100 by 2016 (compared to what the premiums would have been without the law).
 Further, a National Federation of Independent Businesses’ study found that the health insurance tax alone will increase family premiums by at least $5,000 per year by 2020.